kamiwaza-exp/oil-and-gas-workshop/README.md

 - Identify key trends and patterns
 - Generate summary statistics

+**Note:** This script should focus on data exploration only - no visualizations yet!

-### 2. Generate Visualizations
+### 2. Create Visualizations
-The EDA script should automatically create visualizations including:
+Now that you understand the data, write code to create visualizations showing:
 - Production trends over time
 - Regional production comparisons
 - Commodity distribution analysis
 - Disposition type breakdowns

-Visualizations should be saved in a `visualizations/` directory.
+Save your visualizations in the `visualizations/` directory.

 ### 3. Generate Report
 Create a professional report to share with colleagues.
 Choose between HTML or PDF format: